IBM/ai-data-workshop/build-and-deploy-with-studio/README.md

 - The bank wants to run a campaign to offer lower mortgage rates.
 The bank needs a consolidated view of applicants to identify the highest value customers to target and help to determine the best rates to offer them.

 ## Exercise: Prepare Services
-1. Create the required service for the exercise
+1. Create the required services for the exercise
+    1. Log into your IBM Cloud account.
+    2. From the navigation menu at the top left corner, scroll down and choose **Cloud Pak for Data > Services**.
+    3. Click **Launch Cloud Pak for Data**.
-    1. From the Cloud Pak for Data navigation menu, choose **Services > Service instances**.
+    4. From the Cloud Pak for Data navigation menu, choose **Services > Service instances**.
-    2. Use the **Product** drop-down list to determine whether there is an existing Watson Studio service instance.
+    5. Use the **Product** drop-down list to determine whether there is an existing Watson Studio service instance.
-    3. If you need to create a Watson Studio service instance, click **Add service**.
+    6. If you need to create a Watson Studio service instance, click **Add service**.
-    4. Select **Watson Studio**
+    7. Select **Watson Studio**
-        1. Select **Dallas** as the region
+        1. Select **Dallas** as the region.
-        2. Select the **Lite** plan
+        2. Select the **Lite** plan.
-        3. Click **Create**
+        3. Click **Create**.
-    5. Repeat these steps to verify or provision the following additional services
+    8. Repeat these steps to verify or provision the following additional services
         - **Watson Machine Learning**
         - **Watson Knowledge Catalog**
         - **Cloud Object Storage**